 The goal of anthropology, so the saying goes, is to make the strange familiar and the familiar strange.
 I first heard this impressively succinct mission statement many years ago but hadn’t given it much thought since.
-It wasn’t until I started reading Indigenous authors’ critiques of modernity that I began to recognise just how important these dual processes are for shifting social understanding.
+It wasn’t until I started reading Indigenous authors’ critiques of modernity that I recognised the important of these dual processes for shifting social understanding.

 The problem is this: socialisation is a powerful constrainer of social change.
 From the moment we’re born, we begin the long process of absorbing the social logic of our environment.
 Socialisation’s function is to equip humans with the basic knowledge to adaptively operate within their culture – not to question it or even understand it on a deep level.
 So much of the superficial workings of society are taken as given, leaving us blind to the often perverse lower-level rationales.
 To make matters worse, it bestows us with a quasi-moral sense that our ways are right or ‘normal’ (ethnocentrism).

 The only way to lift socialisation’s blinders is through exposure to different ways of being.
 We open our eyes to new possibilities by meaningfully engaging with societies radically different to our own.
 And we shake our sense of cultural superiority with active contemplation and debate of our ways in relation to those of others.
 This is how the strangeness of our society is revealed to us and how social change can happen.

 Just how profound can this change be?
 In their recent bestseller, ‘The Dawn of Everything’, David Graeber and David Wengrow argue that it was precisely these dynamics that catalysed the 18th century conceptual revolution of Western thinking on social organisation that came to be known as the ‘Enlightenment’.